 Some women develop pelvic pain in pregnancy.
-This is sometimes called pregnancy-related pelvic girdle pain (PRGP) or symphysis pubis dysfunction (SPD).
+This is sometimes called pregnancy-related pelvic girdle pain (PPGP) or symphysis pubis dysfunction (SPD).

 PPGP is a collection of uncomfortable symptoms caused by a misalignment or stiffness of your pelvic joints at either the back or front of your pelvis.
 PPGP is not harmful to your baby, but it can cause severe pain around your pelvic area and make it difficult for you to get around.
-Different women have different symptoms, and in some women PPGP is worse than in others.
+Different women have different symptoms, and PPGP is worse for some women than others.
 Symptoms can include:

 - pain over the pubic bone at the front in the centre